Ciunas/uCOS/README.md

 # uCOS

-Assignemnt2
+Assignment2

 Create four tasks.
 Three tasks pend on separate semaphores that are posted by the forth task which detects changes of input in Port 1.
 A positive transition on bit0 posts to semaphore 1, which task 1 is pending.
 A negative transition on bit1 posts to semaphore 2, which task 2 is pending.
 Either a positive or negative transition on bit2 post to semaphore 3, which task 3 is pending.
 When task 1,2,3 receives the semaphore it sends its task number to the serial port.
-Task 1and 2 will wait indefinitely until the semaphore arrives, but task 3 will only wait one second before exiting the pend and outputting 'T' to the serial port.
+Task and 2 will wait indefinitely until the semaphore arrives, but task 3 will only wait one second before exiting the pend and outputting 'T' to the serial port.
 However, if the semaphore arrives within the second the task number is outputted.

-Assignemt3
+Assignment3

 1. Use the key.c + key.h  driver to interface to the 8051 (NO'K's) Development Board keypad.
 2. Create 6 QUEUES, each which can hold 10 void *.
 3. Create a single task (mainTask) to takes input from the keypad and based on the number of the key received,  send a message to one of six different tasks (Task1…Task 6) via unique QUEUE.